-Not really, Emma says and she smiles at me with her head cocked to the side.
-Her smile is wide and bright and sets her face alight.
-The body grows old and dies, she says.
+Not really, Emma says and she smiles at me.
+Her smile is wide and bright.
+The body dies, she says.
 This is a constant.
-This is rather easy to understand, as long as you aren’t afraid of the dark.
+It’s easy to understand, as long as you aren’t afraid of the dark.

-It’s all absurd anyway, she says.
-What is there to worry about?
+It’s all absurd in the end, she says.

 I was melancholy before.
 Or rather depressed about the brief nature of our existence.
 I was not scared of non-existence (because there is no fear of that which we will not comprehend), just made sad by the prospect of loving only to say goodbye.
 But I am no longer depressed.
 I have come to embrace this fact, and finally understand what the weight of time, the sense of passing moments, and the feeling of being alive really means: I finally understand impermanence.
 And so too do I understand why I am happy with Emma in this moment here and now:

 Place (here) and time (now) have come together to make it so.
 I am lucky.